FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 - **Hit Points** - If the player collides or is attacked by an enemie, loses hit points.
 - **Diferent enemies** - The player will face different enemies throughout the game.
 - **Different modes** - The player can choose between the Survival Mode and the Player vs Player mode.
-- **Shop interaction and money management** - The player may buy new items in the in game shop, which consist of new weapons and potions.
+- **Shop interaction and money management** - The player may buy new items in the in game shop, which consist of new weapons and potions, shop is only available after dying on Survival mode.
-- **Catching HP Potions** - If the player goes to the position of a potion, this one is going to be collected, adding 10 health points to his total HP.
+- **Catching Coins** - If the player goes to the position of a coin, this one is going to be collected, adding some money to our inventory which can be used in the Shop.
+- **Lives** - In the beggining of the game, the player is given 3 lives (displayed in health on the screen).
+- **Dying** - A player dies if his health reaches 0, or less.
+- **Inventory** - Inventory to store our items that we bought from the shop.

 ### PLANNED FEATURES - Still being implemented!

-- **Player control** - The player may move and attack the enemies with the keyboard control.
 - **Collisions detection** - Collisions (still need to be implemented)
 - **Diferent enemies** - The player will face different enemies throughout the game.  (still need to be implemented)
-- **Shop interaction and money management** - (still need to be implemented)
-- **Catching HP Potions** - If the player goes to the position of a potion, this one is going to be collected, adding 10 health points to his total HP. (still need to be implemented)
 - **Final Boss** - (still need to be implemented)
 - **Inventory** - There will be an inventory to store our items that we bought from the shop.
 - **Arena Transition** - Player can pass to another new Arena

 ## Design